 - Accommodation in double or triple rooms

 - Shuttle bus from Aguas Calientes to Machu Picchu and back

 - Luggage carried by mules (up to 7 kg)

 Packing light and smart for the Salkantay Trek is key.

-Along with a refillable water bottle and a small daypack to carry your daily essentials, here are the most important things you’ll need to bring along on your Salkantay Trek tour.
+In addition to a refillable water bottle and a small daypack for carrying your daily essentials, there are a few other essential items you’ll need to bring on your Salkantay Trek tour.
+These include: